uhlerlab/image2reg/README.md

 ### 1. Data preprocessing

 #### 1.1.
-Image data
+Imaging data from Rohban et al.

-The raw image data of the perturbation screen is preprocessed including several filtering steps and nuclear segmentation.
+The raw image data of the perturbation screen from Rohban et al. (2017) is preprocessed including several filtering steps and nuclear segmentation.
 The full preprocessing pipeline can be run via
 ```
 python run.py --config config/preprocessing/full_image_pipeline.yml
 ```
-Please edit the config file to specify the location of the raw imaging data of your system.
+Please edit the config file to specify the location of the raw imaging data from Rohbna et al. of your system.

 #### 1.2.
 Gene expression data